sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 We can model this procedure in a decision table, in various ways.
 The complete table would have four conditions and 16 variants.
 We will try to create a more compact decision table.
 Note: We will use Boolean conditions only.

-One way is to focus on the positive cases only, i.e., specify only the variants in which ad *A* is being served to user *U*.
+One way is to focus on the positive cases only, i.e. specify only the variants in which ad *A* is being served to user *U*.
 If you do not use 'DC' (don't care) values, how will the decision table look?